Sunday 15 September 2024

 ...

 It is a landscape drawn in the round.
-In the farthest distance are trees with bulbous foliage like succulent plants, drawn as if so many caterpillars were piled up and balanced, on boughs which have tough elbow-like angles to them and each of these teeter-tottering poles have a margin of punctuation marks.
-The trees stand under clouds that are made to have an almost wooden grained texture, but it might be that they are actually mountains topped with red volcanic clouds.
+In the farthest distance are trees with bulbous foliage like succulent plants, drawn as if so many caterpillars were piled up and balanced on boughs, teeter-tottering poles which have tough elbow-like angles to them and have each been given a margin of punctuation marks.
+The trees stand under cumulonimbus that are made to have a grained texture like wood, but it might be that they are actually mountains topped with red volcanic clouds.

-Next to the centre of the scene a faceless wig is balanced upon a pile of pancakes, themselves perched on top of a four-pillared structure the same colour red as several loaf-roofed houses pictured in the distance.
-Near these, a construction consisting of precariously balanced sections appears to be still standing despite having become half-smothered in volcanic dust.
+Next to the centre of the scene a faceless wig is balanced upon a pile of pancakes.
+They are perched on top of a four-pillared structure the same colour red as several loaf-roofed houses pictured in the distance.
+Near these, a construction consisting of further precariously balanced sections appears to be still standing despite having become half-smothered in volcanic dust.

 The only other figure in the scene is pictured in the middle distance sitting on a kind of vehicle, preparing to pass over the bridge while driving in front of them a four-legged creature.
 We can see that a second creature of the same type has already passed over the bridge, possibly leading but perhaps being chased.